hbokh/docker-jira-postgresql/README.md

 # Dockerized JIRA on PostgreSQL

-Atlassian [JIRA](https://www.atlassian.com/software/jira), v6.3.x, with PostgreSQL and data-volume.
+Atlassian [JIRA](https://www.atlassian.com/software/jira), v7.3.x, with PostgreSQL and DOC (Data-Only Container).

-Most of this is based on [HouseOfAgile/docker-jira](https://github.com/HouseOfAgile/docker-jira), but since there were too many issues with MySQL (e.g. `impossible to write to binary log since BINLOG_FORMAT = STATEMENT`), PostgreSQL replaced the DB-backend.
-Feels faster too.
+Most of the stuff here is based on [HouseOfAgile/docker-jira](https://github.com/HouseOfAgile/docker-jira), but since I had too many issues with MySQL (e.g. `impossible to write to binary log since BINLOG_FORMAT = STATEMENT`), PostgreSQL replaced the DB-backend.
+It feels faster too.
 Data is stored in a separate data-only container.

+## Get started

+### Lift the containers

+When "docker-compose" was still known as "fig", I prefered to use "[crane](https://github.com/michaelsauter/crane)" over "fig" to start multiple containers.

+Today, "docker-compose" is preferred, hence the `docker-compose.yml`.
+Use `docker-compuse up` to start the stack.

+If you still want to use "crane", use `crane lift` to start the containers.

-## Steps
+## Manual

 ### 1. Create a data-only container